billy-brunger/cp4ideployrhos/README.md

     oc apply -f operator-group.yaml

     oc apply -f subscription.yaml

+    repeat the command but replace <subscription.yaml> with the operators you want to install for example for ace it is <subscriptionace.yaml>

     To test if the installation was successful run the following command oc get csv -n openshift-operators